-The deadly 7 February 2021 Chamoli rock-ice avalanche was initiated by the failure of more than 25 Mm3 of rock and ice high in the Uttarakhand Himalaya.
+The deadly 7 February 2021 Chamoli rock-ice avalanche was initiated by failure of >25 Mm of rock and ice high in the Uttarakhand Himalaya.
 We investigated the conditions of the avalanche source zone over the decades preceding collapse through a combination of optical and radar satellite images.
 We used feature tracking to calculate horizontal slope displacements, and differenced photogrammetrically generated DEMs to investigate vertical displacements.
-We showed that the collapsed block moved 20-30 m prior to its collapse, with most rapid motion occurring around 3 years prior to failure.
-Comparison between our datasets and modeled displacement maps shows that the motion occurred primarily via down-slope translation, opening up a deep crack at the headwall.
+We showed that the collapsed block 395 moved 20-30 m prior to its collapse, with most rapid motion occurring around 3 years prior to failure.
+Comparison between our datasets and synthetic displacement maps shows that the motion occurred primarily via down-slope translation, opening up a deep crack at the headwall.
 A combination of permafrost degradation and snow and ice debris loading within this headwall crack may explain both the lag between initial instability and collapse, and the mid-winter timing of the collapse.
 Finally, we assessed the potential of these datasets and approaches for monitoring other unstable slopes.
-While they are effective at identifying precursory signals at a known collapse site, it remains very challenging to predict such collapses with sufficient levels of confidence in high-mountain areas.
+While they were effective at identifying precursory signals at a known collapse site, it remains very challenging to predict such collapses with sufficient